thisiskevinchoi/pelican-blog/content/portfolio/intro-to-digital-art-portfolio.md

 ![Blog Design]({filename}/images/intro-to-digital-art-portfolio/blog-design.jpg)

-As a part of the final project, I decided to make it.
+I decided to make it.
 The site you are looking at is the realization of my design.
 Hope you enjoy it.

 ### Minimalist Wallpapers

-Here are a collection of minimalist wallpapers that I designed and created.
+Here is a collection of minimalist wallpapers that I designed and created.

 ![Minimal Wallpaper Dark]({filename}/images/intro-to-digital-art-portfolio/minimal-wallpaper-dark.jpg)